 When I was 26 a friend opened a crossfit gym and urged me to join.
 I started going a few times a week while also still maintaining my bodybuilding sessions.
 I loved the community crossfit provided, as well as the opportunity to challenge myself and compete once again.
 After spending some time in the crossfit world, my training partner suggested I register for a powerlifting meet with her and I did.
 I had about three months of serious-ish training under my belt but I dove into powerlifting with reckless abandon.

 I won my weight class at that first meet and was instantly hooked.
-Now after almost eight years in the sport, and countless meets as an athlete and coach, I can only say thank you to the barbell.
+Now after almost nine years in the sport, and countless meets as an athlete and coach, I can only say thank you to the barbell.
 It gave me the confidence I needed to step out of my comfort zone time and time again.
 A confidence that bled into every other aspect of my life.
 The barbell gave me the ability to look at life with a completely new perspective.
 It paved my career path.
-It changed everything.

 I hope it does the same for you.